vubiostat/ODSMethods/README.md

 ## Healthy Package Development

-* All test cases PASS on before every push to main repository. _Not true at present._
+* All test cases PASS on before every push to main repository.
 * CRAN Check should have 0 ERRORs and 0 WARNINGS before every push to the main repository.
 This prevents a huge amount of work later.
 * No files added to repository unless they need to be.
 This is intended to be a working package _not a pile._
 * Work incrementally.
 Change one or add one small thing at a time.